 « It seems improbable to me after such a dance that your female partner could turn you down.
 The Fandango burst with passion and ignites your senses.
 The joy I felt when witnessing this bacchanal almost made me utter a cry of folly. » – Casanova, 1767.

 I do not possess Casanova’s prose but the dance had a specific effect on me when I discovered a detail of capital importance.
-Thanks to our monitors, Núria and Ives, we found out that no matter the dance, Jota or Fandango, it isn’t the man who leads but the woman.
+My colleagues and I, we found out that no matter the dance, Jota or Fandango, it isn’t the man who leads but the woman.
 That’s right, for once; it is the woman who’s in charge.
 The Mallorcan society is actually a matriarch for those of you who might wish for a change of scenery ^_’

 Oddly enough, once I knew this, my fears for the upcoming two-day seminar disappeared entirely 😊 Jokes aside, I wouldn’t be doing my job if I didn’t mention that the workshop was attended by quite a few men which, if you’ve read me before, you know is quite rare and quite a shame.
 We all learned the steps and proved ourselves quite good at it.
 We learned about the two different musical phrases that characterize these two dances, composed of « llis » and « punt ».
 The « llis » part is slow and it is the one that links all the different combination called « punt ».
 In their modern version, the Jota and the Fandango are danced by chaining two successive combinations of « llis » and « punt » before the final figure where couples must meet each other; the nuance between the two dances is purely based on the rhythm which is slower for the Fandango.